JerBouma/FinanceToolkit/README.md

 Crude oil is a mineral oil consisting of a mixture of hydrocarbons of natural origin, yellow to black in colour, and of variable density and viscosity.
 NGLs are the liquid or liquefied hydrocarbons produced in the manufacture, purification and stabilisation of natural gas.

-Additives are non -hydrocarbon substances added to or blended with a product to modify its properties, for example, to improve its combustion characteristics (e.g. MTBE and tetraethyl lead).
+Additives are non-hydrocarbon substances added to or blended with a product to modify its properties, for example, to improve its combustion characteristics (e.g. MTBE and tetraethyl lead).
 Refinery production refers to the output of secondary oil products from an oil refinery.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_crude_oil_production_and_prices).

 > **Crude Oil Prices**